Understanding Car Battery Positive and Negative Terminals

 The terminals must be correctly identified to prevent unintentional short circuits or damage to the vehicle’s electrical system.

-Role of Car Battery Positive and Negative Terminal
+Role of Car Battery Terminals

 After getting insights on how to tell the negative and positive terminals of a car battery, it is noteworthy that they both perform roles in operating the battery.
 We can say that in the car’s electrical system, the positive and negative terminals have different functions to perform: